How to Zero your Rifle | 25 meter vs 50 meter | AR Rifle | Tactical Rifleman

 Frequently Asked Questions

-What is the advantage of a 50-meter rifle zero?
+What is the advantage of a 50-meter zero for an AR-15 rifle?

 How does a 25-meter zero differ from a 50-meter zero?

-A 25-meter zero results in a higher bullet arc.
-The projectile will rise significantly, reaching a maximum ordinate of about 10 inches at 180 meters, requiring more precise compensation for target distance compared to a 50-meter zero.
+A 25-meter zero results in a higher bullet trajectory, reaching a maximum ordinate (highest point) of about 10 inches at 180 meters.
+This requires more careful compensation for bullet rise at different distances compared to the flatter 50-meter zero.

 Related News